Wheat rebounds with Black Sea risks, short covering by funds

 Traders said market reaction to such incidents tended to be short-lived given disruption to maritime traffic, including through a Black Sea corridor established by Kyiv, has been limited.

-The wheat market was also reacting to Egypt's state grains buyer the General Authority for Supply Commodities (GASC) saying on Thursday it had cancelled an international tender for wheat with no purchase made.
+The wheat market was also reacting to Egypt's state grains buyer the General Authority for Supply Commodities (GASC) on Thursday saying it had cancelled an international tender for wheat with no purchases made.
 Traders said they believed prices offered were regarded as too high.

 Weather charts showed uneven showers in the week ahead in dry parts of central and northern Brazil, one of the top global corn and soybean producers, before widespread heavy rain expected in early January.
-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore, editing by Alexandra Hudson)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Alexandra Hudson and Mark Porter)